 I'm an engineering student at GA Tech and I'm tutoring because I love working with others to understand things that I know myself.
 And through teaching, I find that I understand things all the better.
 During my time off, I enjoy keeping healthy, reading, and watching various kinds of shows from documentaries to TV series to anime.

-Georgia Institute of Technology - BS, Aerospace Engineering
+Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelor of Science, Aerospace Engineering

 SAT Verbal: 700

 Reading, writing, drawing, engineering, physics, anime, manga, working out